Zack Polanski: Political views

+Domestic affairs

-Polanski has labelled his political views as eco-populist, combining environmental, socialist politics and populism.
+Polanski has labelled his political views as eco-populist, combining environmental politics and populism.
 Additionally, Politico Europe and the New Statesman have described his approach to leading the Green Party as representing a populist left form of politics.
 Polanski argues that people are unable to consider the climate crisis if they are struggling with day-to-day material concerns such as high rent burden, and high costs of food or heating.
-In addition to green politics, Polanski has advocated for increasing taxes on billionaires, renationalising water companies, challenging lack of government subsidy on net zero policies, and increasing regulations on private corporations.
-Polanski has also supported the introduction of a wealth tax, believing that tax on wealth is fairer than one focused on work-based income and that it would reduce inequality.
+In addition to green politics, Polanski has advocated for increasing taxes on billionaires, renationalising water companies, challenging lack of government subsidy on net-zero policies, and increasing regulations on private corporations.
+He has also supported the introduction of a wealth tax on the wealthiest, believing that tax on wealth is fairer than one focused on work-based income and that it would reduce inequality.
+Polanski has also voiced support for Modern Monetary Theory, with him calling three lead proponents of the theory, Richard Murphy, Grace Blakeley, and Gary Stevenson, his 'three favourite economists'.

-Polanski has stated that he believes that the Gaza war is a genocide and should be treated as such by the UK government.

 Polanski supports replacing the first-past-the-post electoral system in the UK with a proportional representation system, and the abolition of the House of Lords.
+He has also campaigned against the role of Palantir in keeping data for the National Health Service (NHS), saying that Palantir "has absolutely no place in the NHS".
+Polanski has described the For Women Scotland v The Scottish Ministers ruling and subsequent EHRC guidance changes as "thinly veiled transphobia".

+In April 2026, Polanski said he would back Scottish independence if he were Scottish, stating that Scotland had been "screwed over by Westminster governments".
+He has also spoken in favour of Welsh independence.

+Polanski believes that criticism of the Israeli government and the Gaza genocide have been deliberately conflated with and weaponised as being antisemitic in the press, while also describing antisemitism as a genuine issue.
+He has also stated his aim to make sure that the Greens "push back against false allegations of anti-Semitism, but also make sure that actual anti-Semitism is also being dealt with".

+Polanski has spoken in favour of abolishing the monarchy, stating his belief that "the monarchy is a clear symbol of the inequality that exists in our society", although he has said that its abolition would not be a priority.

+Polanski has advocated for the legalisation and regulation of recreational drug use, arguing that a "public health approach" to drug use would prevent deaths.
+He has described the war on drugs as "not working" and making drugs more dangerous.